SWIFFT seminarsVideo Conferences

 SWIFFT seminar 2024 new discoveries

 With the challenges of Climate Change combined with an ever-increasing population and an expanded footprint of humans on the landscape the conservation outlook can seem bleak.
-However, this seminar will look at some of the important gains through re-discovery of threatened flora and fauna and securing of habitat for conservation on private and public land.
+However, this seminar will look at some of the important gains through re-discovery of threatened flora and fauna and the development of new methodologies in conservation efforts.

 31 October